Quick Links

 Acne scars occur when the skin is damaged from previous acne breakouts and forms scar tissue.
 There are several basic types of acne scars, as their appearance can vary.
 These include:

-- Atrophic (depressed) scars: the most common type of scars which form a depression in the skin as a result of damaged collagen and tethered scar tissue.
+Atrophic acne scars are the most common type of scars, which form a depression in the skin as a result of damaged collagen and tethered scar tissue.

-- Boxcar scars: depressed scars that are U-shaped with sharp, defined edges.
+These depressed scars are U-shaped with sharp, defined edges.

-- Ice pick scars: narrow or pinpoint V-shaped scars that can be quite deep.
+Ice pick scars are narrow or pinpoint V-shaped scars that can be quite deep.

-- Hypertrophic scars: raised, often pink or hyper pigmented scars caused by excess collagen.
+Hypertrophic scars are raised, often pink or hyperpigmented scars caused by excess collagen.

-- Dark spots: red, purple, or brown flat marks at the site of an acne blemish.
+These spots are red, purple, or brown flat marks at the site of an acne lesion.

 What Causes Acne Scars?

 Not all patients who suffer with acne will develop acne scars.
-There are some risk factors which make it more likely that you will develop scarring after your acne heals.
+There are some risk factors that make it more likely that you will develop scarring after your acne heals.
 These include:

 - A family history of acne scarring